Wondering how to build a website?

 People don’t buy WHAT you do; they buy WHY you do it.
 Simon Sinek

 When you have a crystal clear “WHY” you’ll have a point of reference for everything you’ll do in the process of building a website.
-Your choices what to include on your website becomes really clear and easy.
+Your choices of what to include on your website become more lucid and uncomplicated.

-Your “WHY” help you keep your website simple, clear and less distracted, which helps your buyer and customers to buy from you or join your cause.
+Your “WHY” will help you keep your website simple, unambiguous, and less distracted, which will help your buyer and customers to buy from you or join your cause.